 A key consideration for individuals starting their philanthropic journey is structure.
 It is not uncommon for individuals to assume that a family foundation is the right and best approach to philanthropic activity.
 Foundations can be expensive to run, demand time and can constrain activity with too rigid a focus.

 Philanthropists should ask themselves where they sit on the spectrum of involvement.

-Foundations may well be a more appropriate solution if a philanthropist wishes to create and manage a particular program or project over many years, or wants to involve family members.
+Foundations may be a more appropriate solution if a philanthropist wishes to create and manage a particular programme or project over many years or wants to involve family members.
 KPMG’s white paper explores ways to involve the next generation in considerable detail, both in highly structured and more informal ways.